KETAMINE ASSISTED Therapy

 ASSISTED -THERAPY IS

-Ketamine-Assisted Psychotherapy (KAP) combines the therapeutic effects of ketamine — a legal, FDA-approved medicine — with intentional psychotherapeutic support before, during, and after each session.
+Ketamine-Assisted Psychotherapy (KAP) combines the therapeutic effects of ketamine with intentional psychotherapeutic support before, during, and after each session.

 At sub-anesthetic doses used in therapeutic settings, ketamine produces a temporary altered state that can quiet the self-critical mind, soften habitual defenses, and open access to experiences and perspectives that are difficult to reach in ordinary consciousness.
-Combined with skilled therapeutic presence and exploratory therapy, this window becomes an opportunity for meaningful, lasting change.
+Combined with skilled therapeutic presence and integration support, this window becomes an opportunity for meaningful, lasting change.

 The Treatment Team